-More than 40 million people in the United States have osteoporosis (a decrease in the amount of bone mass) or have thinning of the bones that puts them at risk for spine fractures (broken bones).
-Thinning of the bones can occur at any age, but it is most common in older adults.
-If weakened bone in the spine collapses, this is called a “compression” fracture.
+More than 40 million people in the United States are at higher risk for spine fractures (broken bones in the backbone).
+They have osteoporosis (a decrease in the amount of bone mass) or other thinning of the bones.
+Thinning of the bones can occur at any age.
+It is most common in older adults.
+If bone in the spine is weakened, it can collapse.
+This is called a compression fracture.
 This usually causes severe back pain.
 When several of the bones collapse, loss of height or stooped posture (sometimes called “widow’s hump”) may occur.
 Usually, the fracture gets better by itself, and the pain finally goes away.
-But some patients have ongoing pain because the collapsed bone continues to move and break.
+In some patients, the collapsed bone continues to move and break.
+This causes ongoing pain.

 How are spinal fractures treated?

-Most fractures of the spine are treated with bed rest until the pain goes away.
-Pain medicines, back braces and physical therapy may also be used.
+Most fractures of the spine are treated with a back brace to make sure you don’t move the area, causing further damage.
+You may wear the back brace for up to 12 weeks.
+Pain medicines and physical therapy may also be used.
 For some patients, doctors may prescribe a medicine called calcitonin.
 It appears to help make the bone stronger.
 Sometimes, patients may need surgery to secure the spine using a bone graft or an internal metal device.
-A treatment called vertebroplasty may help hold the fractured bone in place and relieve pain.
+Before that, though, vertebroplasty may help hold the fractured bone in place and relieve pain.

 What is the recovery like?

-Many patients feel pain relief right away after vertebroplasty.
+Most people are able to walk after the procedure.
+You may need to stay in bed for 24 hours afterward.
+Then you can slowly resume normal activity.
+Many patients feel pain relief soon after vertebroplasty.
 Most report that their pain is gone or is much better within 48 hours.
-Most patients resume normal activity within 24 hours.

 Is the procedure safe?